How to Fix api-ms-win-core-path-l1-1-0.dll

 ```

-If the Error Persists:
+If the Issue Persists:

-Chronic DLL errors often indicate deeper issues:
+Chronic DLL issues often indicate deeper issues:

 - Registry corruption from invalid entries